-Ancient American Governments in the Book of Mormon: Another Testament of Jesus Christ Article One
+Ancient American Governments in Book of Mormon Article One

 In Ancient America, the Nephite society transitioned through several types of governments with only one of them relatable to the republicanism of the United States, it being a political stretch to do so.
-The freedom and liberty referred to in the record centered around preventing harm to Nephite families and communities and the right to worship God according to the desires of the people discussed in this article.
+The freedom and liberty referred to in the record centered around preventing harm to Nephite families and communities and the right to worship God according to the desires of the people.
+Freedom of religion is not a new concept but it is enumerated in many free societies.

 Noel B Reynolds of BYU stated in his work entitled Government and Legal History in the Book of Mormon, that